Parquery/swagger-to/README.rst

 constructs (such as Maps) instead of directly referring to "raw" Swagger constructs (such as additional properties of an object).

-The underlying language (Python), readable generated code and the intermediate representation layer are the two main differentiators to other similar code generation projects.
+The underlying language (Python), readable generated code and the intermediate representation layer are the three main differentiators to other similar code generation projects.

 Supported languages: